Automotive Technology

 Program Description

-Students enrolled in the Automotive Technology program will utilize industry standard tools and procedures for entry-level automotive servicing, diagnostics, and maintenance.
+Students enrolled in the Automotive Technology program utilize industry-standard tools and procedures for entry-level automotive servicing, diagnostics, and maintenance.
 The program offers a learning environment similar to what students should expect to encounter in the automotive servicing, diagnostics, and maintenance industries.
-Students will gain valuable hands-on experience servicing and practicing their skills on a large variety of vehicle makes and models – both foreign and domestic –while completing the program.
+Students gain valuable hands-on experience servicing and practicing their skills on various vehicle makes and models – both foreign and domestic –while completing the program.

 Admission Requirements